microsoft/Mastering-the-Marketplace/_site/saas-accelerator/labs/lab2-install/README.md

 1. Select **Paste as plain text**.
 1. If the script doesn't start running automatically, hit **Enter**.

 The script will take several minutes to run.
 It may reach a point where it seems nothing is happening, but just wait through the entire install.
-It typically takes eight minutes or so.

-### Install script errors
+### ⚠️ Install script errors

 If you see errors in the output of the script, cancel the run of the script by typing **CTRL+C**.